George-Maran Varthalitis: Envy of lying

 According to George - Maran Varthalitis, in the light of all these previous concepts and notions, falsehood acts as a sieve to filter the truth.
 It is therefore intertwined with its constitution and acceptance.
 Falsehood is a phenomenon of the (daily) practice of life and of metaphysical upheaval; if the peace of the soul is desired.
 It does not always keep in line with the truth.
 Legal provisions, moral checks, transcendental explorations, law, the “good”, the “divine”, the authorities (lawyers-MPs-priests), are always defining clearly the falsity region; laws, principles and rules by people for people, from one era to another.
 Thus, the concept of falsehood is entangled, even in a false way.
 He therefore concludes that art, for the most part, does not present false truths but true lies.

+Academia

+In the academic study titled "Nonverbal constituents in the universal acquisition of Pinocchio in the contemporaneous world" by Dr. Thomais Kapoulitsa-Troulou from the International Hellenic University, the artwork "Pinocchio’s consciousness (A beautiful decay)" by George-Maran Varthalitis is highlighted as a significant visual representation of Pinocchio.
+This inclusion underscores the study's exploration of how artists globally interpret the character of Pinocchio beyond linguistic barriers, employing a semiotic analysis to delve into the metaphoric and narrative layers of these interpretations.
+Varthalitis's artwork, among others, is examined for its contribution to the multifaceted imagery of Pinocchio, illustrating the character's universal appeal and interpretive richness across cultures.

 Awards

 George – Maran Varthalitis has been awarded for his contribution to art and his theories, by the following committees: